-This site is for Christians wanting to learn how to answer the hard questions doubters and unbelievers are asking today
+This site is for thoughtful Christians learning how to answer the hard questions people are asking today

 MICRO TOPIC 1.4.4

 Spiritual death contrived

 Not mentioned in Bible

 Problems with 'spiritual death' concept

 The term 'spiritual death' creates considerable confusion.
 Usually it doesn't mean to the listener – especially a doubter or unbeliever – what it means to the speaker.
 It's a kind of insider code talk.

 OXYMORON.
 It doesn't make sense to redefine 'death' to mean 'life.'
 The concept of death and the concept of life forever in hell are mutually exclusive.

 LIFE PRECEDES DEATH.
 It doesn't make sense to say that a person can have spiritual death without first having spiritual life.

 COMPREHENSION.
 God warned Adam that, if he eats the forbidden fruit, he 'will surely die.'
 Adam could not have comprehended anything other than the ordinary death he observed outside of the Garden.
 There is no need to give death a different meaning.